sage-code/maj/alphabet.md

 * IPA phonetic: IPA:"word";
 * English phonetic: ENG:"word";

 IPA phonetic is used only in Maj documentation.
-Maj phonetic is used only in training text.
-For chat you can use normal letters.
-English phonetic can be used to compare Maj with English.
+Maj phonetic is used only for training text.
+For regular chat you can use Latin letters with no accent over and no diaeresis.
+English phonetic can be used to compare Maj with English and to understand Maj better.

 ## Vowels